How to Fix Docker Container Not Starting: Common Issues and Solutions

 How to fix it:

-- Inspect the container to confirm the memory limit:
+- Check the memory limit:

 docker inspect <container_id> | grep -i memory